Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Manistique

 Once you cross the Mackinac Bridge into the Upper Peninsula, the Lake Michigan coastline takes on a completely different character.
 Manistique, surrounded by state and national forests, is a haven for outdoor enthusiasts year-round.
-Stroll the picturesque boardwalk along the lake to the East Breakwater Lighthouse, and explore local dining and shopping along the way.
+Stroll the picturesque boardwalk along the lake to the East Breakwater Lighthouse, exploring local dining and shopping along the way.

 📍 Manistique Quick Facts